startup-dreamer/NFT-Lending-Borrowing-protocol/README.md

 ### Collateralization and Borrowing:
-  Users can securely borrow ETH by using their NFTs as collateral.
-The collateral value of the NFT is determined by the **Chainlink NFT Price Feed oracles** and it uses **Chainlink ETH to USD Price Feed oracle** to get the ETH to USD price for the protocol, which provide real-time valuations of NFTs.
-Additionally, the user's borrowing power is calculated based on the NFT's value fetched by the oracles multiplied by the loan-to-value ratio defined by the protocol's governance.
+  Users can securely borrow ETH by using their NFT as collateral.
+The collateral value of the NFT is determined by the **Chainlink NFT Price Feed oracles**, and it uses **Chainlink ETH to USD Price Feed oracle** to get the ETH to USD price for the protocol, which provides real-time price valuation of NFTs.
+Additionally, the user's borrowing power is calculated based on the NFT value fetched by the oracles multiplied by the loan-to-value ratio of the asset.

 ### Loan Terms and Repayment:
-  Once the price of NFTs and the borrowing power are determined, users can obtain a loan for a specific interest rate, determined by the Annual Percentage Rate (APR) set by the protocol.
-Borrowers must repay the loan before the debt maturity time to avoid liquidation of their collateral.
-If a borrower fails to repay the loan in time, the debt position is liquidated, and the NFT is auctioned in the protocol's "NFT Auction" section, with the value determined by the Chainlink Price Feed oracle.
+After determining the price of NFT and their borrowing power, users can secure a loan at an interest rate specified by the protocol.
+Borrowers must repay the loan before the debt maturity date to avoid liquidation of their collateral.
+If a borrower fails to repay the loan in time, the debt position is liquidated, and the NFT is auctioned in the protocol's "NFTs Auction" section, with the value determined by the Chainlink Price Feed oracle.

 ### Lenders and Yield Generation:
   Aurum allows lenders to participate in the protocol by lending ETH to the pool.
-Lenders earn interest on their participation through an Annual Percentage Yield (APY) initially set by the protocol's governance.
-The APY may vary based on the utilization of the pool, which refers to the `(total borrowe / total supply)` in the pool.
+Lenders earn interest on their participation initially set by the protocol's governance.
+The APY may vary based on the utilization of the pool, which refers to the `(total borrow / total supply)` in the pool.
 Lenders can have passive income while contributing to the liquidity of the protocol.

 ### Advantages over Peer-to-Peer Lending:
   Aurum offers several advantages compared to traditional peer-to-peer lending and borrowing protocols: